JacobPoteet/Portfolio/README.md

 </table>

 ## AI Pitcher Images
-Exhibition Mode in our full inning baseball game mode where player's are challenged against a weekly rotaion of pitchers.
-These pitchers are represented by AI generated images that match their video counterpart.
+Exhibition Mode presents a full-inning challenge where players face a weekly rotation of pitchers.
+These skilled pitchers are brought to life through AI-generated images that faithfully represent their video counterparts, providing an immersive and dynamic experience.

 **Responsibilities** Designed ComfyUI workflows that allowed me to create over 9,500 images of a diverse range of pitchers

 <img src="Assets\AI_Pitchers.png">

 ## Live Pitch
-This was the first iteration of a multiplayer expeince.
-User's could use the WIN Reality app to send pitches to a player in VR to hit against.
+This marked the debut of a groundbreaking multiplayer experience.
+Users utilize the WIN Reality app to send pitches into a VR environment, allowing players to face these pitches and swing away in immersive virtual reality scenarios.

 <img src="Assets\LivePitchDemo.gif">

 **Responsibilities:** Design, VR UI/UX, Led the feature from proof of concept to release

 ## Global Leaderboard
-TODO: Global Leaderboard Description
+Within the main menu, players can glance to the right and access a global leaderboard showcasing user stats for the current month.
+This dynamic panel cycles through, highlighting each player along with additional statistics, offering an engaging and comprehensive view of the gaming community's achievements.

 **Responsibilities:** System Design, Implementation in C#, Collaborate with Art on UI/UX

 <img src="Assets\Leaderboard.gif">

 ## Feed.fm Music Streaming
-I design and implemented a music player that integrated with Feed.fm's API.
-Players were able to choose from a list of stations and could skip, play/pause, and adjust volume.
-This feature can be used in the menu by pointing with the quest controller, or could interact using their bat on the field.
+I design and implemented a music player using to Feed.fm's API, offering players station choices with skip, play/pause, and volume controls.
+They could interact via the menu using the Quest controller or in the game field with their bat.

 **Responsibilities:** Design, Implementation in C#, UI/UX, Integration with 3rd Party API